-School Arrival/Breakfast
+Arrival/Breakfast

 FRCS opens to all students at 7:15am each morning.
 MS students are expected to enter through door G from 7:15am to 7:30am.
 Students arriving after 7:30am should enter through the main middle school entrance located at door I. Once MS students arrive on the FRCS campus, they are NOT allowed to leave school grounds for any reasons, including food or beverage purchases from nearby establishments.
+Students found leaving campus may be subjected to disciplinary action, despite permission from parent/guardian.
 FRCS offers free breakfast to all students beginning daily at 7:15am.
 Students are expected to enter the school building, select a breakfast, find a seat, eat, and clean up the area around them by 7:30am.
 Students are dismissed from the cafeteria to their lockers and first period class at 7:30am.
 Students who are unable to complete breakfast in the cafeteria by 7:30am may bring school administered breakfast up to their first period class; however, students must finish eating and discard trash by 7:50am.
-Note: FRCS’ Wellness Policy prohibits students from bringing fast food, candy or caffeinated beverages.